mesg-foundation/docs/guide/process/steps/task.md

 ## Input

-Inputs can be any type of data:
+Inputs can be any of the following type:
 - `string`
 - `bool`
 - `number`